Building for Mainnet

 Ensure stability and security by rigorously testing different scenarios and edge cases.

-By leveraging Testnet, developers can refine their contracts to the highest standards before moving to Mainnet.
+By leveraging Testnet, developers can refine their dApps to the highest standards before moving to Mainnet.

 Unlike Testnet, the Xion Mainnet is permissioned, meaning contracts cannot be deployed freely.
-Instead, contracts must go through a governance proposal process, where the Xion community reviews and votes on whether a contract should be stored on-chain.
+Instead, contracts must go through a , where the Xion community reviews and votes on whether a contract should be stored on-chain.

 To protect users and maintain the security of the network, audited contracts have the highest chance of being considered for approval.
 This ensures that Mainnet hosts only secure and reliable dApps.